Girl on a Mission: 5 Values I’ve Built my Business Around

 Skip over Pokemon cards to read The Hobbit at recess?
 You got it.

-Wear a handmade dress to the Junior Ring dance because I was “so over” all the store options?
-Did that too.
+Wear a handmade dress to the Junior Ring dance because I was “so over” all the

 Move to the Dominican Republic all by myself even though my friends thought I was crazy?
 Damn straight.